Jaafar-G/ctf-writeups/RopEmporium/write4.md

 I have a picture demonstrating what i did below for referrence.

 ***
 Side note - Trying to find the address to pop into r14 was a huge obstacle for me.
-I had never done this before and this proved to be the most difficult part of the challenge by far
+I had never done this before and this proved to be the most difficult part of the challenge by far.
 I experiemented with countless different addresses for numerous hours and I was constantly doing trial and error until i noticed a memory address in the gadgets that looked viable.
 Although this obstacle  was a little frustrating, this made getting the flag much sweeter.
 ***